Local volumes, equisingularity, and generalized smoothability: Whitney--Thom conditions, Jacobian modules, conormal spaces and integral dependence

-Hironaka \cite{Hironaka1} observed that the Whitney conditions hold generically, i.e. there exists a Zariski dense open subset $U$ of $Y$ such that the Whitney conditions hold at every $y \in U$.
+Hironaka \cite{Hironaka1} observed that the Whitney conditions hold generically, i.e.\ there exists a Zariski dense open subset $U$ of $Y$ such that the Whitney conditions hold at each $y \in U$.
 The same result for $W_f$ was obtained by Henry, Merle and Sabbah (\cite[Thm.\ 5.1]{HMS}).
-Therefore, the proof of Thm.\ \ref{Wht int dep} is reduced to show that the closed set in $Y$ where the integral dependence of $g_j$ on $m_Y J_{x}(X,f) $ fails is empty.
-The following fundamental result is a geometric criterion for the existence of this closed set.
+Thus, showing that $W_f$ holds at $0$ is equivalent to showing that the closed set in $Y$ where the integral dependence of $g_j$ on $m_{Y}J_{\mathrm{rel}}(X,f)$ fails is empty.
+The last can be achieved by the constancy of fiberwise invariants as shown in Thm.\ \ref{PSID}.